ccao-data/model-res-avm/README.md

     values such that all identical properties in the same unit or complex receive the same predicted value.
 This is accomplished by replacing individual predicted values with the median predicted value for all properties in the same unit.
+The median value is also adjusted using the process in step 1.

 These adjustments have been collectively approved by the senior leadership of the CCAO.
 They are designed to limit the impact of data